 - Impaired smooth pursuit

-1. Ask patient to close eyes & place arms outstretched forwards with palms facing up
+1. Ask the patient to close their eyes and place their arms outstretched forwards with palms facing up.

-2. Observe the hands / arm for signs of pronation / movement
+2. Observe the hands and arms for signs of pronation and drift.

 A slow upward drift in one arm is suggestive of a lesion in the ipsilateral cerebellum.